carbonplan/cdr-database/methods/metrics.md

 It is important to note that our validation is dependent on access to specific project information, as well as relevant science and data.
 Validation may therefore reflect underlying biases, such as geographic inequities in publicly accessible science and data, or differences in the information solicited from projects by specific RFPs.

-Validation on metrics is only provided for Mechanism, Volume, Negativity, and Permanence.
-We do not provide validation on Cost.
+Validation on metrics is only provided for mechanism, volume, negativity, and permanence.
+We do not provide validation on vost.
 In some ways cost is self-evident because the price of the offering is set directly by the project.
 When expressed in terms of $/tCO₂, however, cost also reflects uncertainty in volume.
 Because we validate volume separately, we do not attempt to specifically validate the cost.

-For Additionality and Specificity we provide a qualitative score from 1 to 3, along with comments.
+For additionality and specificity we provide a qualitative score from 1 to 3, along with comments.
 Both of these scores are contextual.
 Additionality is less important when funding decisions are oriented around encouraging innovation, rather than carbon offsetting.
-For Specificity, our scores should be interpreted in light of the fact that all projects in our database have provided a baseline level of information, and achieved a significant degree of transparency, by making materials public.
+For specificity, our scores should be interpreted in light of the fact that all projects in our database have provided a baseline level of information, and achieved a significant degree of transparency, by making materials public.

 Across all metrics, our evaluation is primarily focused on validating whether claims are plausible and consistent with the best available science and data.
 We also strive, through our metrics, to harmonize concepts and quantities across a wide diversity of projects.
 This process is more straightforward for methods based on established physical or biological processes, but can pose particular challenges for proprietary industrial practices or inherently variable physical properties.

 After analyzing each metric separately for validation, we reflect our overall confidence in project claims with a single score on a scale from 1 to 5.
-Validation of Mechanism, Volume, Negativity, or Permanence, or a perfect score on Additionality, each add 1 to the total.
+Validation of mechanism, volume, negativity, or permanence, or a perfect score on additionality, each add 1 to the total.

 In the remainder of this document, we explain each metric and the overall project rating in detail.

 ## Mechanism

-A project’s Mechanism is its fundamental interaction with the global carbon cycle.
+A project’s mechanism is its fundamental interaction with the global carbon cycle.
 A project that removes CO₂ from the atmosphere will feature a downward arrow on the left-hand side of the metric and the abbreviation CDR.
 A project that reduces or avoids carbon dioxide emissions — for example, by storing it in a more permanent form — will feature a closed circle on the right-hand side of the metric and the abbreviation AVD.

 While we only consider projects in this database that have the potential to be part of a carbon removal system, some of these projects are, in their current form, only responsible for avoided emissions.
 For example, utilization of CO₂ for storage in building materials where the CO₂ is currently sourced from an industrial waste stream currently constitutes an avoided emissions process, but would constitute carbon removal if its CO₂ were sourced from direct air capture or biological sources.

 In general, a project’s mechanism should be well-specified.
 The challenge of validation can be more significant, however, when a project involves early-stage technologies or references a broad variety of potential approaches without specifics about which ones are used.

-In the case where a proposal offers only one type of carbon benefit (e.g. only carbon removal) from a project that produces both carbon removal and avoided emissions, Mechanism reflects the mechanisms of the project as a whole.
+In the case where a proposal offers only one type of carbon benefit (e.g. only carbon removal) from a project that produces both carbon removal and avoided emissions, mechanism reflects the mechanisms of the project as a whole.

 <Table
   type='icons'